kubevirt/kubevirt/docs/getting-started.md

 ## Use

-Congratulations you are still with us and you have built KubeVirt.
+Congratulations, you are still with us and you have built KubeVirt.

-Now it's time to get hands on and give it a try.
+Now it is time to get hands on and give it a try.

 ### Create a first Virtual Machine